-If you arrive in Canada with more than C$10,000, you must disclose this information to the CBSA officer.
-If you do not disclose this information, you could be fined or put in prison.
+If you arrive in Canada with more than CAN$10,000, you must disclose this information to the CBSA officer.
+If you do not, you could be fined, and your funds could be seized.
 These funds could be in the form of:

-- negotiable instruments in bearer form, such as bankers’ drafts, cheques, traveller’s cheques or money orders.
+- bankers’ drafts, cheques, traveller’s cheques or money orders.

 Understanding the terms and conditions of your study permit

 The conditions listed on your permit tell you:

 - the educational level you are permitted to study at;